Mike Petersen (basketball)

+Mike Petersen (born April 18, 1958) is an American former head coach for the Atlanta Dream in 2021.
+Before joining the Women's National Basketball Association, Petersen coached five women's college basketball teams between the 1980s to 2010s.
+While Petersen coached the Wake Forest Demon Deacons women's basketball team for eight years, his players competed in the 2005 Women's National Invitation Tournament and reached the third round.
+Additional teams he coached were for Gonzaga, New Mexico State, TCU and North Texas.
+Overall, Petersen had 341 wins and 311 losses in the NCAA.

-In university men's basketball, Petersen was an assistant coach for Northwest Christian College, Oregon and Minnesota.
-During the late 2010s, Petersen was a part of the National Basketball Association as a scout for the New Orleans Pelicans.
+In men's college basketball, Petersen was an assistant coach for Northwest Christian College, Oregon and Minnesota.
+During the late 2010s, he was part of the National Basketball Association as a scout for the New Orleans Pelicans.
 Petersen moved to the WNBA in 2017 when he became an assistant coach for the Atlanta Dream.
 After being selected as interim head coach in May 2021 for the Dream, Petersen ended his position in July 2021 due to his personal health.
-Following his 6 wins and 13 losses, Petersen was retained with the Dream as an advisor.
+Following his 6 wins and 13 losses, Petersen stayed with the Dream as an advisor.

 Early life and education

 Petersen was born in Eureka, California on April 18, 1958.
 While attending high school, Petersen was on the baseball and basketball teams.
 From 1976 to 1980, Petersen played basketball for two years at College of the Redwoods before playing an additional two years at Northwest Christian College.

 At Redwoods, Petersen was the team's captain for a season before he left for Northwest Christian.
 During his playing career at Northwest Christian, Petersen held the points per game season record in 1980 and was named the Most Valuable Player for the college that year.
 Petersen remained at Northwest Christian until he completed his biblical studies program in 1983.